pedro-stanaka/thanos/docs/components/query.md

       --log.format=logfmt        Log format to use.
 Possible options: logfmt or json.
       --log.level=info           Log filtering level.
-      --log.request.decision=    Deprecation Warning - This flag would be soon deprecated, and replaced with
-                                 `request.logging-config`.
-Request Logging
-                                 for logging the start and end of requests.
-By default this flag is disabled.
-LogFinishCall:
-                                 Logs the finish call of the requests.
-                                 LogStartAndFinishCall: Logs the start and
-                                 finish call of the requests.
-NoLogCall: Disable request logging.
       --query.active-query-path=""
                                  Directory to log currently active queries in the queries.active file.